tariqzia7523/Translator/README.md

     Image (Int)

 ##### Limitation
-    Avoid special charactoers to pass as text to translate
+    Avoid special characters to pass as text to translate